gobind452/RobotTaskPlanning/README.md

 ## Developer
 This exercise is based on the simulation tool developed as part of an undergraduate project at Dept. of CSE, IITD led by [Shreshth Tuli](www.github.com/shreshthtuli).
 Shreshth will be the guest teaching assistant for this homework.
+He is reachable at cs1160680@cse.iitd.ac.in.